 I'm sure you will find Kay and her work truly inspirational – I certainly did!

-Please introduce youself and your business
+Please introduce yourself and your business

 When did you establish your business?

 My business in a small way has been around in one form or another for the last 10 years, growing bit by bit as my interests and confidence have come and gone.

 It has been a long birthing process with all kinds of experiences along the way and it has changed me considerably.